SouthernMethodistUniversity/coding/sections/command-line-useful.md

 While this new technique can seem intimidating if you haven't used text-based interfaces before, luckily, you can use 90% of the functionality of the command line by becoming comfortable with a very small set of the most common commands.

-In the next workshop (CHECK with OIT update?)
+In the next workshop we will

 - learn common commands to create files (`touch` and `echo`)
 - learn commands to create directories (`mkdir`)